 I ask students to conduct themselves as professionals in the field and articulate their opinions in an educated manner.
 During final presentations of major projects, I require that students come prepared to sell their peers on how they solved a design problem as if they were in an interview or a client meeting.

-With as many projects as logistics allows, I stress the importance of real world applications.
-Every project that ends its lifecycle on my desk with a grade on it is a lost opportunity.
+In as many projects as possible, stress the importance of real world applications.
+Every project that ends its life cycle on my desk with a grade on it is a lost opportunity.
 Students who have the chance to partner with local businesses, other departments on campus, student groups, or social causes not only gain valuable experience that can shape them professionally, they have the chance to actualize their vision and witness their work in action—true experiential and engaged learning.

 I look forward to further establishing myself as a design educator where I can grow with the field, embrace new technology, and continue to learn, research, and influence the design community and future designers.